versatica/mediasoup-website/documentation/overview.md

 # Overview

-An [SFU](https://webrtcglossary.com/sfu/) (Selective Forwarding Unit) receives audio and video streams from every participant in a conference room and relays them to everyone else (endpoints send one and receive many).
-Compared to a mixer or MCU (Multipoint Control Unit), this design leads to a better performance, higher throughput and less latency.
+An [SFU](https://webrtcglossary.com/sfu/) (Selective Forwarding Unit) receives audio and video streams from endpoints and relays them to everyone else (endpoints send one and receive many).
+Compared to a mixer or MCU (Multipoint Control Unit) this design leads to a better performance, higher throughput and less latency.
 It's highly scalable and requires much less resources given that it does not transcode or mix media.

-Since endpoints get the other participants media separately, they can have a personalized layout and choose which streams to render and how to display them.
+Since endpoints get the other endpoints' media separately, they can have a personalized layout and choose which streams to render and how to display them.

 <div markdown="1" class="note">
 Detailed information regarding the architecture of an SFU can be found at RFC 7667 "RTP Topologies" [section 3.7](https://tools.ietf.org/html/rfc7667#section-3.7).
 </div>

+mediasoup and its client side libraries provide a super low level API.
+They are intended for enabling different use cases and scenarios, without constraining them to any assumption.

 ## mediasoup Goals